Maciej Kranz

 Maciej Kranz (born 22 November 1964; Warsaw, Poland) is a Polish-American executive, New York Times bestselling author, angel investor, faculty member of Singularity University, and an expert in Internet of Things (IoT) technologies such as Artificial Intelligence, blockchain, and edge computing.
-He currently serves as Chief Technology Officer at KONE and is a frequent speaker in the fields of IoT and business practices in the tech sector.
+He currently serves as General Manager, Enterprise at Pure Storage and is a frequent speaker on technology trends in the enterprise.